brookhong/Surfingkeys/README.md

 For `input` element, the vim editor has only one line, you use vim-bindings keys to edit your text, then press `Enter` or `:w` to write your text back to the input element.

 For `textarea` element, the vim editor is opened in bigger size, after you complete your edit, then press `Ctrl-Enter` or `:w` to write your text back to the textarea element.

+For `select` element, the vim editor is opened in bigger size, you are expected to edit the text, instead of, to search your option and jump to the line, then press `Enter` to select it.
+This is much handy for `select` element that has dozens of options.

 `Esc` or `:q` to quit vim editor without writing text back.